edge-classic/EDGE-classic/README.md

 **EDGE-Classic** is a Doom source port that provides advanced features, ease of modding, and attractive visuals while keeping hardware requirements very modest.
 It is a revival of the [EDGE 1.35](http://edge.sourceforge.net/) codebase for modern systems.

+[EMUS](http://firstgen.no-ip.info/emus/about.htm), the EDGE Modder's Utility Suite, has also been updated to stay current with EDGE-Classic's new features, and is an excellent all-in-one tool for both the beginning and experienced modder.

 # Notable Improvements over EDGE 1.35